dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * <xref:Microsoft.AspNetCore.Routing.PageLinkGeneratorExtensions.GetPathByPage*>
 * <xref:Microsoft.AspNetCore.Routing.PageLinkGeneratorExtensions.GetUriByPage*>

-An overload of these methods accepts arguments that include the `HttpContext`.
-These methods are functionally equivalent to [Url.Action](xref:System.Web.Mvc.UrlHelper.Action*) and [Url.Page](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Page*) but offer additional flexibility and options.
+Overloads of these methods accept arguments that include the `HttpContext`.
+These methods are functionally equivalent to [Url.Action](xref:System.Web.Mvc.UrlHelper.Action*) and [Url.Page](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Page*), but offer additional flexibility and options.

-The `GetPath*` methods are most similar to `Url.Action` and `Url.Page` in that they generate a URI containing an absolute path.
+The `GetPath*` methods are most similar to `Url.Action` and `Url.Page`, in that they generate a URI containing an absolute path.
 The `GetUri*` methods always generate an absolute URI containing a scheme and host.
 The methods that accept an `HttpContext` generate a URI in the context of the executing request.
 The [ambient](#ambient) route values, URL base path, scheme, and host from the executing request are used unless overridden.

 <xref:Microsoft.AspNetCore.Routing.LinkGenerator> is called with an address.
 Generating a URI occurs in two steps:

 1. An address is bound to a list of endpoints that match the address.
 1. Each endpoint's <xref:Microsoft.AspNetCore.Routing.RouteEndpoint.RoutePattern> is evaluated until a route pattern that matches the supplied values is found.
 The resulting output is combined with the other URI parts supplied to the link generator and returned.

 The methods provided by <xref:Microsoft.AspNetCore.Routing.LinkGenerator> support standard link generation capabilities for any type of address.
-The most convenient way to use the link generator is through extension methods that perform operations for a specific address type.
+The most convenient way to use the link generator is through extension methods that perform operations for a specific address type:

 | Extension Method | Description |
 | ---------------- | ----------- |